helidon-io/helidon/docs/mp/guides/mp-tutorial.md

 3. In `createResponse()` the message is obtained from the `GreetingProvider` which in turn got it from the configuration files.
 <!--@mdc :: -->

-configuration file.
+Rebuild and run the application.
+Notice that it now uses the greeting from the configuration file.
 Change the configuration file and restart the application, notice that it uses the changed value.